 There are two assisted living facilities located within the Town of Eagle Point.
-Eagleton Residence and Home Suite Home serve the elderly population of the Town of Eagle Point.
-Eagleton Residence has a capacity of 16 individuals, and is located at 14135.
-This facility is operated by Heyde Health Systems out of Chippewa Falls.
-Home Suite Home is located at 13362 98th Avenue and has a capacity of 13 individuals.
+Aggie's Country Living and Home Suite Home serve the elderly population of the Town of Eagle Point.
 Senior care facilities are becoming an increasingly important regional asset to meet the changing needs of our aging population in a manner that permits residents to age with dignity.